JeCheeseSmith/Clash-of-ppdb-s/documentation/backend/achievement.md

 This function takes in parameters such as a timer, 'transfer_data_access', and 'player_data_access'.
 It checks if the timer is for a soldier, a building, a transfer, an attack or an outpost.
 Depending on the timer type, the function then calls 'updateXPandlevel' (defined in player.py) and provides it with the player's name and a certain amount of XP.
+The 'updateXPandlevel' function increases your current XP by the given amount.
+If the XP reaches or surpasses 1000, your level is incremented by one, and the XP is reduced by 1000.